Vine Ripe Nutrition Logo

 What is the difference between a Nutritionist and a Registered Dietitian Nutritionist?

 Do you wonder how to find a qualified nutrition therapist/counselor?
-How will we know if the person that we are working with provides evidenced based nutrition based on the lastest research?
-It can be challenging because there is confusing and conflicting information out there.
+How do you know if the person that the person that you are working with provides evidenced based nutrition based on the lastest research?
+It can be challenging because there is confusing and conflicting information out there!

 Did you know the term nutritionist is a NOT a legally defined term?
-Anyone can call themself a nutritionist but it may not make a person qualified to provide appropriate nutrition care.
+Anyone can call themself a nutritionist but it may not make a person qualified to provide appropriate nutrition counseling and care.

--We must graduate with a bachelor’s degree at a US regionally accredited university or college that includes additional course work accredited or approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+-We graduate with a bachelor’s degree at a US regionally accredited university or college that includes additional course work certifed and approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.

--In addition, we finish an ACEND-accredited supervised practice program at a health-care facility, community agency, foodservice corporation which may be combined with undergraduate or graduate studies.
+-In addition, we complete an ACEND-accredited supervised practice program at a health-care facility, community agency, foodservice corporation which may be combined with undergraduate or graduate studies.
 A practice program will usually run between six to 12 months.
+And in 2024, our nutrition training must include a graduate degree although for many years, many of our programs included this.

--After that, we must pass a national board examination administered by the Commission on Dietetic Registration (CDR).
+-After our training, we must pass a national board examination administered by the Commission on Dietetic Registration (CDR).

--Above and beyond, we must continue our training by taking 75 hours continuing professional educational to maintain the national registration every 5 years.
+-Above and beyond, we must continue our training by completing 75 hours continuing professional educational to maintain the national registration every 5 years.
+That may we stay informed on the changing research in our field.

 State Licensure of Nutrition Providers